aws-samples/aws-modernization-with-docker/content/70_Docker_ECS_Integration/72_Adding_Load_Balancer_to-ECS.md

 2. Select your load balancer **rent-a-room-alb**
 3. Copy the **DNS name**
 4. Access your application: `http://[DNS_NAME]`
-5. NOTE: This will take a few minutes to propgate and accept traffic due to the service redeploying.
+5. NOTE: This will take a few minutes to propagate and accept traffic due to the service redeploying.

 #### Using AWS CLI:
 ```bash